The embodied brain: Bridging the brain, body, and behavior with biorealistic neuromechanical models: Outlook

-Ultimately, realizing this exciting future will depend on sustained interdisciplinary exchange and shared infrastructure: faster and more accurate simulation engines, more efficient and affordable pipelines to construct body models, and interoperable software stacks.
-These needs reveal an underappreciated alignment across research and development domains with vastly diverging goals but shared technical challenges, spanning computer graphics (efficient simulation and rendering), cinematic animation and video gaming (realistic and controllable characters), sports and athletic science (individualized biomechanical models), human-computer interaction and virtual/augmented reality (closed-loop experimentation)---in addition to more conventional targets of collaboration such as machine learning (neural architectures and optimization), control theory (system identification and stability), and industrial digital twins (real-time model updates).
+Realizing this exciting future will require sustained interdisciplinary exchange and shared infrastructure, such as faster and more accurate simulation engines \cite{mjwarp,zhang_mimicmjx_2025}, scalable pipelines for body model construction, and interoperable software stacks.
+These needs reveal an underappreciated alignment across fields with vastly diverging goals but shared technical challenges, including computer graphics (efficient simulation and rendering), cinematic animation and gaming (realistic and controllable characters), sports science (individualized models), industrial digital twins (real-time updates), human-computer interaction and virtual/augmented reality (closed-loop experimentation), in addition to more conventional targets for collaboration such as machine learning (neural architectures and optimization) and control theory (system identification).

-Concurrently, more detailed categorization of body mechanical properties (\textit{e.g.}, joint actuation, compliant materials, sensors and actuators) and neuronal properties (\textit{e.g.}, more diverse connectomics datasets) is necessary to better constrain structural elements for the animal digital twins.
-Beyond mechanical characteristics, joint neural and behavioral recordings of real animals at high spatiotemporal resolution are also required to constrain time-varying, dynamical processes that generate and regulate movement.
-Together, these developments will enable neuromechanical models to evolve from specialized tools into a general framework for studying behavior.
-By embedding grounded experimental observations in transparent and fully controllable digital twins, neuromechanical modeling offers a powerful platform for generating hypotheses, guiding experiments, and uncovering general principles of behavior control.
+Achieving greater realism in neuromechanical models will depend on identifying further constraints on both the body and brain.
+This will require characterization of biomechanical properties (\textit{e.g.}, joint actuation, compliance, sensing) and neuronal properties (\textit{e.g.}, more diverse connectomics datasets, measurements of neuronal intrinsic properties).
+Combined neural and behavioral recordings at high spatiotemporal resolution will also be essential to constrain models using approaches to study high-dimensional network dynamics \cite{chung_geometry_2021,ostrow_comparing_2025}.